Distribution-Free Control Charts Based on Runs and Patterns

-To control the in-control ARL for every continuous probability distribution, nonparametric or distribution-free control charts have received considerable attention in the past decade.
-The main stream of nonparametric or distribution-free control chart consists of rank-based control charts and likelihood-based control charts.
-Those nonparametric control charts can be classified into three types: exponentially weighted moving average (EWMA), cumulative sum (CUSUM) and runs-type control charts.
-The classic Shewhart control chart can be considered as a special case of runs-type control charts.
+In the past decade, nonparametric or distribution-free control charts have received considerable attention in the area of quality and process control.
+The main stream of nonparametric or distribution-free control charts consists of rank-based control charts and likelihood-based control charts.
+There are generally three types of control charts: exponentially weighted moving average (EWMA), cumulative sum (CUSUM), and Shewhart control charts.
+The conventional Shewhart control charts can be enhanced with supplemented runs rules.
 EWMA and CUSUM are popular because they are superior in detecting small mean shifts.
-Examples of nonparametric EWMA control charts can be found in the papers of \cite{Zou-2010}, \cite{Amin-1991} and \cite{Yang-2011}.
-Nonparametric CUSUM control charts are studied by, for example, \cite{Chatterjee-2009}, \cite{Chowdhury-2015} and \cite{Yang-2011}.
+Examples of nonparametric EWMA control charts can be found in the works of \cite{Amin-1991}, and \cite{Zou-2010}.
+Nonparametric CUSUM control charts have been studied by \cite{Chatterjee-2009}, \cite{Chowdhury-2015}, and \cite{Li2013}.
 A comprehensive review of nonparametric control charts is given by \cite{Chakraborti-2001}.

-In practice, we prefer the Shewhart control chart since it is easy to understand and interpret.
+The simplicity, easy implementation and computation of its run-length characteristics make the Shewhart-type charts preferable.
 Runs rules have also been used to enhance the Shewhart control chart for small mean shifts.
-It has been shown that runs-based, for example scan statistic (\cite{Shmueli-2003}), control charts can increase the power of the classic Shewhart control charts for detecting small mean shifts.
-However, the applicability is limited and the performance is not guaranteed if normality or some parametric models are assumed (see, e.g., \cite{Charles-1987}, \cite{koutras-2007}).
-To release this restriction, \cite{Chakraborti-2009} proposed non-parametric control charts based on precedence statistics with runs rules.
-Their charts signal when two consecutive plotting points, for example median, fall outside the control limits.
-Another result based on Wilcoxon signed-rand statistic with some runs type rules is given by \cite{Chakraborti-2007}.
-Compared to nonparametric EWMA and CUSUM control cahrts, this area seems to be underdeveloped.
-We believe that part of the reason might be a lack of methods for handling general runs without any distributional assumptions.
+Runs-type control charts are used to increase Shewhart control charts' capacities for detecting small mean shifts, as they have done for scan statistics \citep[see for example,][]{Shmueli-2003}.
+However, the applicability is limited and the performance is not guaranteed if normality or some parametric models are assumed \citep[see for example,][]{Charles-1987,koutras-2007}.
+To relax this restriction, \cite{Chakraborti-2009} proposed a Phase-II nonparametric control chart based on precedence statistics with runs rules for monitoring the unknown location parameter.
+Their charts signaled when two consecutive plotting points, such as the median, fall outside the control limits.
+Another result based on Wilcoxon signed-rank statistics with some runs-type rules is given by \cite{Chakraborti-2007}.
+In contrast to the chart proposed by \cite{Chakraborti-2009}, the Wilcoxon signed-rank statistic is applied under the known median case. \cite{Balakrishnan-2010} present a general class of nonparametric control charts based on order statistics and provide a detailed review of the area.